DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 Next Steps 5 mins

-Agree with your mentee how they will now put their learning from this week’s session into practice in their teaching.
+Agree with your mentee how they will now put their learning from this week's session into practice in their teaching.
 Help your mentee to clarify:

 1. the action(s) they will take and how these action(s) are expected to contribute to improving pupil learning
-2. what success will ‘look like’ in relation to these action(s)
+2. what success will 'look like' in relation to these action(s)
 3. how they will evaluate their success in taking these action(s)

-Note that the next session is the final one, in 2 weeks’ time, where your mentee will present the final outcomes of their Module 8 inquiry.
+Note that the next session is the final one, in 2 weeks' time, where your mentee will present the final outcomes of their Module 8 inquiry.